Diodak92/Deforestation-Exploration/ProjectTasks.md

 2. What was the percent forest of the entire world in 1990?
 Which region had the HIGHEST percent forest in 1990, and which had the LOWEST, to 2 decimal places?

 3. Based on the table you created, which regions of the world DECREASED in forest area from 1990 to 2016?

+## COUNTRY-LEVEL DETAIL

+1. Which 5 countries saw the largest amount decrease in forest area from 1990 to 2016?
+What was the difference in forest area for each?

+2. Which 5 countries saw the largest percent decrease in forest area from 1990 to 2016?
+What was the percent change to 2 decimal places for each?

+3. If countries were grouped by percent forestation in quartiles, which group had the most countries in it in 2016?

+4. List all of the countries that were in the 4th quartile (percent forest > 75%) in 2016.

+5. How many countries had a percent forestation higher than the United States in 2016?